LenneDalben/StardewValleyModsGPL/[CP] Pelican Town Potluck/README.md

 ||Compatibility||

-Pelican Town Potluck has built-in compatibility with <a href="https://www.nexusmods.com/stardewvalley/mods/2612">Immersive Festival Dialog by tangeriney</a> and <a href="https://www.nexusmods.com/stardewvalley/mods/7286">Ridgeside Village (RSV)</a>.
+Pelican Town Potluck has built-in compatibility with <a href="https://www.nexusmods.com/stardewvalley/mods/9972">FarmerJack's Dialog Expansions</a>, <a href="https://www.nexusmods.com/stardewvalley/mods/2612">Immersive Festival Dialog by tangeriney</a> and <a href="https://www.nexusmods.com/stardewvalley/mods/7286">Ridgeside Village (RSV)</a>.
 For RSV, the compatibility applies to the latest version as well as the Android version!

 In version 1.1.0 there is now built-in compatibility with <a href="https://www.nexusmods.com/stardewvalley/mods/2544">Canon-Friendly Dialogue Expansion (CFDE) by gizzymo</a>!